tonymorris/blog/posts/2015-01-07-ktm690-enduro-smc.markdown

 ----

-Each ABS sensor requires six (6) of the Zylinderkopf DIN14580 TORX bolts.
-I purchased a total of fifteen (15) so that I had some spares.
+Each ABS sensor requires six (6) of the Zylinderkopf DIN14580 Torx bolts.
+I purchased a total of fifteen (15) so that I had 3 spares.

 The [KTM 690 service manual](https://github.com/tonymorris/ktm690/blob/master/manuals.md)[^1]
 specifies the following for these bolts:

 *   Tighten to 14Nm (10.3 lbf·ft) torque

-*   Use Loctite 243
+*   Use Loctite 243 (thread locker)

-*   The lettering on the ABS sensor wheel is located on the outside.
+*   "The lettering on the ABS sensor wheel is located on the outside."

 [^1]: This service manual is made available online, in protest to a lack of response from KTM Australia, regarding a defective service manual product in